DilnozaBobokalonova1/Artificial_Intelligence/README.md

 (size, shape, dirt placement, etc.) can be changed easily.
 2. Implemented an appropriate Bidirectional Search algorithm for the missionaries and cannibals problem along with also creating a Finite State Automata for the problem.
-Click on the uploaded .jpg image to see.
+Click on the uploaded *.pdf file to see.
 3. Solved the route finding problem between 2 points in a plane that has 8 convex polygons as obstacles.
 Found the shortest path using an A* search.
 This is an idealistic navigation problem for a robot.